edanahy22/readmeGenerator/sample_README.md

   t

   ## License
-    This project is licensed under the GPL_3.0 license.
+    This project is licensed under the MIT license.

   ## Contributing
   t